markelca/markelca.com/content/posts/2022-09-13-trade-offs-on-monolith-vs-distributed-architectures/index.md

 In summary, there are at least three types of monolithic systems:

-The single-process system.
+- The single-process system.
-The modular monolith.
+- The modular monolith.
-The distributed monolith.
+- The distributed monolith.

 ### The single-process monolith
 This is a system in which all of the code is deployed as a single process, as you may see in the picture below.
 You may have multiple instances of this process for robustness or scaling reasons, but fundamentally, all the code is packed into a single process.
 They usually have weak or inexistent boundaries between the code modules.
 This approach is characterized by a high level of coupling, repeated code, and performance issues and can lead to a Big Ball of Mud.

+{{< figure src="./img/single-process-monolith.png" alt="Single-process monolith" position="center" >}}

 ### The modular monolith